woupiestek/rlox/log.md

 # Rlox

+## 2026-04-18

+### method and property names as local variables or upvalues...

+Just a matter of more uniform hanlding.
+Actually record a list of these globals for each function.
+Do the lookup once, when the function is loaded, adding any missing globals as needed then.

+Lot's if indirection but:

+- imagine all data for object stored in a large array.
+The object itself has a class and an offset into this array.
+- the properties record a maping from classes to offsets as well, so to find the value, add the two offsets.
+- when to move objects? hmm... what if we separate this again? so an object has a layout, which is just a list of names. how is this shared between objects of a class?

+### shared lookup and branching

+Each class has a layout, which describes the positions of fields in each object.
+This is basically a hashset of names.
+For each name it can say if it is a method or a field, and the offset of the values, possibly all encoded in u16 or u8?

+Layouts have a capacity.
+Up to this capacity, adding new keys is no issue.
+Beyond that, A new class will have to be allocated, and the object will have to move to accomodate more elements at the same time.
+Note: singleton class!

+- The trouble is that the bigger layout requires that objects take more space.
+- Maybe the opposite should happen: the old object stay tied to their old class and layout, New objects get more capacity from the start of their lifetimes.

+How does this work, again?

+- It requires a reassignment of the contructor, to contruct larger objects from now on.
+- The old objects stick to the old layout.
+- The class is a global variable, so assigning a modified value to it should be no issue.
+- And layouts don't have to attach to classes directly.
+If it is easier, just give objects separate layouts.
+- Remains the case that objects must move when the capacity threshold is crossed.

+### layout

+So this layout is a hash map from names to offsets into the object.
+A layout can grow to some capacity, but for anything beyond, a new layout must be created.

+This assumption is that every object has a layout, that it gets from its class during construction.
+When the object runs out of space to store new fields, it also needs a new layout.
+The class is updated with the new layout, so the next time an object is created, it will immediately get the same amount if space...

+Other options?

+1. And object has a class, a layout, and an index.
+All data is stored inside the layout.
+2. Layouts are just ids, there is a global lookup from names and layouts to arrays with values.

+This creates the possibility of strongly typed layouts: basically, the type of each column is recorded, and then the column is compressed.
+Caveat: null must still be the default for every object.
+Note: the analyses wanted at compile time is done dynamically.
+This has the downside that the stack still has to work with values, but the heap can store the date efficiently...

+When classes are extended, initially provide the same layout.

+### ternary set

+For compressing a partial boolean mapping, i.e. three values.
+It should be possible to put 5 ternary values inside one byte.
+Is this realy worth doing?
+How would it work anyway?

+- 1*1 case of all nulls: 0000_0000
+- 5*2 cases of one bool: 0000_001x-0000_101x
+- 10*4 cases of two bools: 0001_00xx-0011_01xx
+- 10*8 cases of three bools: 0100_0xxx-1000_1xxx
+- 5*16 cases of four bools: 1001_xxxx-1101_xxxx
+- 1*32 cases all bools: 111x_xxxx.

+A total of 32 distributions of nulls.

+Use binary search for the subtype, set up a table once with the distribution of the booleans. the remaining issue is the fast computation of divs and mods from the index.

+Alternative:

+- 1*1 case of all nulls: 0000_0000
+- 5*2 cases of one bool: 1000_000x-1000_100x
+- 10*4 cases of two bools: 0000_01xx-0010_10xx
+- 10*8 cases of three bools: 1001_0xxx-1101_1xxx
+- 5*16 cases of four bools: 1001_xxxx-0111_xxxx
+- 1*32 cases all bools: 111x_xxxx.

+### applying to upvalues

+Even without the strong types...
+The idea: for each upvalue count in use, a structure that has that number of elements.

+## 2026-04-17

+### collections

+The next language could have some operators for loops that allow each instruction to be applied to whole arrays of data.
+Just another mode of running functions.
+Local variables are entire arrays, perhaps even allocated on the stack.

+Instead of writing algorithm to work with arrays, write simple functions and make them work on collections by a smarter vm.

+The language would limit the access to memory anyway.

 ## 2026-04-16

 Keep key value pairs in a global list, and just have structures to keep track of